Fawn, sable, black and tan

 When feeding any large dog, especially German Shepherds and Shepherd-mixes, it is extremely important to let them rest for 30 minutes after eating.
 Running and jumping around after a meal can cause their stomachs to flip, which is extremely fatal and requires emergency surgery to correct.
 Talk to your vet about the signs and symptoms of this phenomenon, and ways to prevent this from happening.

 Exercising your Rhodesian Shepherd is not only a requirement, it should be a great way to bond with your dog.
 At a bare minimum, a few long walks a day plus a couple of hours of playtime might suffice, but each dog is different.
-Since Rhodesian Shepherds are athletic dogs, competitive canine sports is an excellent option as a way to exercise and bond.
-Agility, dock jumping, and tracking are all great activities that Rhodesian Shepherds will excel in, especially with the German Shepherd’s natural competitive spirit.
+Since Rhodesian Shepherds are athletic dogs, competitive canine sports are an excellent option as a way to exercise and bond.
+Agility, dock jumping, and tracking are all great activities in which Rhodesian Shepherds will excel, especially with the German Shepherd’s natural competitive spirit.

-Training your Rhodesi an Shepherd needs to start from day one, with a focus on a consistent training schedule.
+Training your Rhodesian Shepherd needs to start from day one, with a focus on a consistent training schedule.
 Because these dogs need a purpose, having a structured schedule is crucial to prevent behavioral issues.
-Positive-reinforcement training with a wide variety of rewards (food, toys, praise) is the best method for Rhodesian Shepherds, which can be sensitive to harsh training methods.
-However, if you’ve never trained a dog before, we highly recommend hiring a professional dog trainer that specializes in working breeds.
+Positive reinforcement training with a wide variety of rewards (food, toys, praise) is the best method for Rhodesian Shepherds, which can be sensitive to harsh training methods.
+However, if you’ve never trained a dog before, we highly recommend hiring a professional dog trainer who specializes in working breeds.

 Since early socialization with humans and dogs is crucial, group puppy classes can be a great opportunity.
 The classes will also teach basic obedience, which your Rhodesian Shepherd will most likely excel at.
 If puppy classes are not an option, competitive canine sports centers are a good alternative for socialization and exercise.